Love overtakes this veteran in meditation

 Opening myself through group awareness

-I grew when meeting four people Monday who helped me expand my consciousness in ways I had never knew existed before.
-Someone introduced me to the Fifth Dimension, while another invited me to a New Age exhibition in Bucks County where light-workers of all shapes and sizes would introduce newbies like me to new and exciting pathways to Nirvana.
+I grew when meeting four people on Monday who helped me expand my consciousness in ways I had never known existed before.
+Someone introduced me to the Fifth Dimension, while another invited me to a New Age exhibition in Bucks County, where light-workers of all shapes and sizes would introduce newbies like me to new and exciting pathways to Nirvana.
 Continue reading

-Death unfrightening once wisdom grows
+Death is unfrightening once Wisdom grows

 Death doesn’t seem to scare me as much as it used to.
 I mean, I see it as a transition, and not an ending.
 In some ways, it will be a welcome “new adventure” if you think about it in spiritual terms.